wigginst/www-1/docs/source/SetUpHadoop.rst

 Configuration
 ---------------------------

-Modify the following files, replace $HADOOP_HOME with your own hadoop home path.
+Modify the following files, replacing $HADOOP_HOME with your own Hadoop home path.

 In $HADOOP_HOME/etc/hadoop/hadoop-env.sh, replace ${JAVA_HOME} with your own Java home path.
-If it's ~/software/jdk1.8.0_91, then
+If it is ~/software/jdk1.8.0_91, then add the following:

 .. code-block:: bash